aws-samples/aws-iot-greengrass-component-gstreamer-frame-grabber/README.md

 vim ~/GreengrassCore/recipes/$component_name-$component_version.json
 ```

 And enter the following content for the recipe, replacing paste_bucket_name_here with the name of the bucket you created earlier.
-Also replace component-name, component-version, and containter-name
+Also replace component-name, component-version, and container-name

 ```json
 {